 Paper is an amazing invention!
 It was first developed in east Asia, probably in China, around 105 CE.
-It took centuries for it catch on in the west and it went through all kinds of teething problems in its infancy, such as a tendency to disintegrate into dust after just a couple of years, which artists, writers and librarians must have found very upsetting!
+It took centuries for it catch on in the west and in the course of its development it's had a number of problems, such as having a tendency, for a period in the nineteenth century, to disintegrate into dust after just a couple of years, which artists, writers and librarians must have found very upsetting!

-Happily, advances in paper-making technology over the centuries mean that modern paper does a much better job of surviving the rigours of time than its early antecedents, but it is still not as robust as a lot of the other surfaces (supports) that artists paint onto, such as canvas, wood and aluminium.
+Happily, changes in paper-making materials and technology mean that modern paper does a much better job of surviving the rigours of time than many of its antecedents, but it is still not as robust as a lot of the other surfaces (supports) that artists paint onto, such as canvas, wood and aluminium.
 This built-in fragility the material has makes it all the more exciting to see works on paper by an artist like Picasso.
 We know that a lot of these pieces won’t stay intact for that much longer; in the case of some of them, it’s a miracle they have survived this long!

 Femmes à leur toilette (1937–38).
 Cut-out wallpapers with gouache on paper